GabrielaBezerra/Wisebash/README.md

 cp wisegit wiseclear /usr/local/bin
 ```

 That's it!
-Next time you open your terminal, you can use the scripts.
+Next time you open terminal, you can use the scripts by calling `wiseclear` anywhere, and `wisegit` inside a folder that contains a git repository.